 Product, brand, and engineering — start to ship

-The Black Mountain College Yearbook is the second kind.
+The Black Mountain College Yearbook is a digital archive experiment we made with collecting institutions in the WNC area.